vault_ssh¶

 allowed_domains.
 Defaults to false.- allow_user_key_ids

 Allow users to override the key ID for a certificate.
-When false (default), the key ID will always be the token display name.
+When false (default), the key ID always equals the token display name.
 The key ID is logged by the SSH server and can be useful for auditing.

 - key_id_format